-From developing a training plan to race day, dietitian Daniel Thomson shares lessons learned from his marathon challenge.
+From training plans to race day, dietitian Daniel Thomson discusses his marathon challenge.

 The marathon challenge has captivated many an amateur runner and for Yarrawonga dietitian Daniel Thomson, the upcoming birth of his second child added a deadline as well.
 “We were expecting our second baby in five to six months and I thought I’d better get one under the belt before things got a bit more hectic in life,” he says.

 Settling on the Cadbury Marathon, held in January in Hobart, he picked up a training plan off a friend, consulted some health professionals and began mapping out his exercise journey.
 “I wanted a challenge.
 I would consider myself an AA runner (Amateur at being Amateur) so for me just finishing it was the goal.”